gnewton/gatineauPdfFun/README.md

 However, as I wanted to actually print the map, there were some issues with this map:

 * It inefficiently uses the real estate on the page, due to its rotation and scaling.
-* The text on the trails denoting trail length were too small
+* The text on the trails denoting trail length is too small
 * Some of the trails at the north and south end of the park were not of interest to me
-* It had a pale blue background that I did not want to have, both from a readability perspective, and so as not to deplete my printer ink.
+* It has a pale blue background that I did not want to have, both from a readability perspective, and so as not to deplete my printer ink.

 # Pre-requisites
 * `PDFjam`: [http://www2.warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam/](http://www2.warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam/)